junjun-zhang/jtracker/README.md

 # JTracker

-JTracker is a Git repository based solution for workflow management and execution.

-This project has been moved to https://github.com/icgc-dcc/jtracker
+The project has been moved to: https://github.com/jtracker-io/jt-cli